 When you think of visiting New York City’s Chinatown, dessert isn’t usually the first thing that springs to mind.
-After hearing about 10Below Ice Cream’s rolls, I had to make a special trip to try them.
+After hearing about the 10Below Ice Cream rolls in NYC, I had to make a special trip to try them.
 According to their website, 10Below Ice Cream is New York’s first establishment serving Thai-inspired ice cream rolls that were made popular on the streets of Thailand.
 These desserts are made to order right in front of you and it is incredibly hypnotizing to watch.

 During peak hours and depending how cold it is outside, there is a line out the door.
 The hip hop music they play helps the waiting time pass a little faster.
 You can choose one of their flavor combinations or customize what you would like.
 You order, pay around $7, and they write your name on a cup so they can call you up to watch your ice cream being made.